Last Updated on

 - Pain when urinating indicated via crying or irritability

-The diagnosis of the disease can be done during your pregnancy or after.
+The diagnosis of the condition can be done during your pregnancy, or after.

-During your pregnancy, hydronephrosis is usually diagnosed from your regular prenatal ultrasound check-up.
-If the size of your child’s kidneys as well as the level of amniotic fluid seems to suggest something may be wrong, then your doctor will have you come in for more regular check-ups to monitor the health of your baby’s kidneys.
+During your pregnancy, hydronephrosis is usually diagnosed through your regular prenatal ultrasound checkup.
+If the size of your child’s kidneys as well as the level of amniotic fluid seem to suggest that something could be wrong, then your doctor will have you come in for more checkups to monitor the health of your baby’s kidneys.

-Doctors have advanced tools and tests at their disposal to make accurate diagnosis of the issue plaguing your baby’s kidneys.
-They might recommend one or more of all the tests below to identify the issue:
+Doctors have advanced tools and tests at their disposal, which can accurately diagnose issues plaguing your baby’s kidneys.
+They might recommend one, multiple, or all the tests below to identify the issue:

-If hydronephrosis is left untreated or is given improper medical care, then your baby’s kidneys could get severely damaged.
-Apart from the kidneys stopping their regular function of filtering the blood, removing toxins, waste excretion, RBC regulation and regular urination, it could also lead to infections and the permanent failure of the kidneys.
+If hydronephrosis is left untreated or is given improper medical care, your baby’s kidneys could get severely damaged.
+Apart from the kidneys stopping their regular function of filtering the blood, removing toxins, waste excretion, RBC regulation, and regular urination, they could also get infected or permanently damaged.

-There are cases where the baby continues to have chronic hydronephrosis where the prognosis is bleak even after timely medical intervention.
+There are cases where the baby continues to suffer from hydronephrosis, and the prognosis is bleak even after timely medical intervention.

-The nature and method of the treatment will be dependent on the stage or type of hydronephrosis your baby has.
+The nature and method of the treatment will depend on the stage or type of hydronephrosis in your baby.
 Some of the options for treatment are:

-- Observation: In cases of mild to a moderate condition of hydronephrosis, the paediatrician will recommend that the best line of treatment would be to simply observe the renal system as it corrects itself.
-She might, at most, give your baby a low dosage of antibiotics that will prevent any infection of the urinary tract.
+- Observation: In cases of a mild to moderate condition of hydronephrosis, the paediatrician will recommend that the best line of treatment would be to simply observe the renal system as it corrects itself.
+Your baby might, at most, get a low dosage of antibiotics, which will prevent any infection of the urinary tract.

 - Surgery: Your doctor will recommend surgery to correct hydronephrosis only in the most severe cases.
-There are a number of surgeries that could be done such as kidney stone removal if, in fact, it is kidney stones that are causing the blockage.
-However, one of the most common surgeries is pyeloplasty where the portion of the ureter with the blockage is removed.
+There are a number of surgeries that could be done, such as kidney stone removal if kidney stones are causing the blockage.
+One of the most common surgeries is pyeloplasty, wherein the portion of the ureter with the blockage is removed.

 Hydronephrosis is a condition of the renal system that can cause serious complications, apart from just causing pain.
-In order to avoid critical and severe conditions, It is advisable that you immediately seek the advice of your child’s primary healthcare provider as soon as you spot the first sign.
-Keep in mind that most cases of congenital hydronephrosis get resolved on its own and there is no need to rush to surgery unless recommended by the doctor.
-Make sure you get all the required tests on time and be diligent in keeping appointments with the paediatrician.
+In order to avoid critical and severe cases of hydropnephrosis, it is advisable that you immediately seek the advice of your paediatrician as soon as you spot the first few signs.
+Keep in mind that most cases of congenital hydronephrosis can get resolved on its own, and there is no need to rush to surgery unless recommended by the doctor.
+Make sure you get all the required tests done on time, and be diligent in keeping appointments with the paediatrician.